Emiliano Sala: Disappearance and death

-On 28 January, plans were announced for an underwater search to begin "within a week", dependent on weather conditions, using an unmanned remotely operated underwater vehicle (ROV) to search an area of seabed north of Hurd's Deep.
+On 28 January, plans were announced for an underwater search using an unmanned remotely operated underwater vehicle (ROV) to search an area of seabed north of Hurd's Deep.
 On 29 January, Cardiff City included Sala on the team sheet for their game against Arsenal, with a daffodil next to his name in place of a squad number.
-On 30 January, the Air Accidents Investigation Branch (AAIB) reported that they had found two seat cushions washed up on a French beach, which were believed to be from the missing aircraft.
+On 30 January, the Air Accidents Investigation Branch (AAIB) reported finding two seat cushions washed up on a French beach, believed to be from the missing aircraft.

-On 3 February, another underwater search for the aircraft began, using the AAIB's Geo Ocean III vessel and a privately funded vessel, which were conducting sonar surveys of the seabed.
-The planned search, lasting three days, would cover an area of 4 sqnmi, about 24 nmi north of Guernsey.
+On 3 February, another underwater search for the aircraft began, using the AAIB's Geo Ocean III vessel and a privately funded vessel to conduct sonar surveys of the seabed covering 4 sqnmi, about 24 nmi north of Guernsey.
 At approximately 21:11 GMT, six hours after the new search began, wreckage from the aircraft was found at a depth of 63 m.
 On 4 February, investigators stated that there was one body visible inside the wreckage.

 On 7 February, the body was recovered from the wreckage and taken to the Isle of Portland to be passed to the Dorset coroner.
 Later that day, Dorset Police identified the body as Sala's by means of fingerprint evidence.
 Nantes subsequently retired his former number 9 jersey.
 On 11 February, the results of a post mortem reported that Sala had died of "head and trunk injuries".
 Sala's body was taken back to Argentina on 15 February 2019 and his funeral was held, in his hometown of Progreso, the following day.
 On 25 February, a Special Bulletin was issued by the AAIB, giving a radar track of final section of flight including photographs of the wreckage on the sea-bed.
 It examined, in some detail, the regulatory framework for the accident flight.

 On 28 February, ex-football agent Willie McKay, who had arranged the flight, said that Sala had been "abandoned" by Cardiff City and was left to arrange his own travel.
 McKay's son Mark was Nantes' acting agent in the deal for Sala.
 The football club said they "strongly reject" the claim they neglected to provide Sala with travel arrangements.
 On 29 April, two people were arrested after a photograph purporting to show the dead body of Emiliano Sala during a post-mortem was posted on Twitter.